COVID-19 Response and Protocols

-Student/Staff return to school procedure following symptoms (Updated December 15 to align with OCHD guidelines):
+Student/Staff return to school procedure following symptoms (Updated May 5 to align with OCHD update allowing 10-day quarantine for exposed individuals):

 - With a doctor's note identifying that the symptoms are not COVID-19-related (i.e. allergies, etc.)

 - With proof of a negative Polymerase Chain Reaction (PCR) COVID-19 test and after being fever free for 24 hours without the use of fever-reducing medications and symptoms have improved.

 - If child/staff member does not get tested for COVID-19, they will be excluded from school until 10 days have passed since symptom onset and fever-free for at least 24 hours without fever-reducing medication and symptoms have improved.

 - If child/staff member tests positive for COVID-19, they should remain in home isolation for 10 days.
 They can return after being fever free for 24 hours without the use of fever reducing medication and symptoms have improved.
 A negative test result is not required to return to school once all criteria are met.